Rheo, a personalized video app from ex-Apple product vets, launches on iOS and the web

 Co-founder Charles Migos, meanwhile, worked at Apple for over a decade, where he created Apple News, as well as Microsoft, where he designed the company’s home media experience.
 Migos joined Rheo in the first half of 2016.

 “This idea has been churning in my head for years,” explains Cannistraro, describing how he came up with Rheo.
-“I’ve picked up pieces along the way: learning how we interact with video from my time on Final Cut; thinking about how entertainment, mobile devices, and the home all fit together from when I built the first iOS app: Remote; understanding the attraction that people have to moving images over text, from my time building autoplay video at Facebook,” he says.
+“I’ve picked up pieces along the way: learning how we interact with video from my time on Final Cut; thinking about how entertainment, mobile devices, and the home all fit together from when I built the first iOS app: Remote; understanding the attraction that people have to move images over text, from my time building autoplay video at Facebook,” he says.

 This all solidified for Cannistraro one night in 2015 when he was traveling, he says.
 Exhausted, he checked into his hotel room and turned on the TV, hoping to relax.
 But instead of being able to just wind down, Cannistraro realized that the television’s interface forces you to browse through a massive grid of content first – and this interface has carried over to today’s online video services, as well.